County reports five new COVID-19 cases

-They bring the total to 4,041 DeKalb County residents who have been diagnosed with COVID-19 since the first local case was reported March 24, 2020.
+The new patients bring the total to 4,084 DeKalb County residents who have been diagnosed with COVID-19 since the first local case was reported March 24, 2020.

 (0) comments